ezzeldinayman/MNIST-Classification-DL/README.md

     ```

 2. **C++ CLI Client**: A lightweight C++ CLI application is developed to interact with the Python server.
 The client prompts the user to input the path to an image file.
 It constructs an HTTP POST request, attaches the image data, and sends it to the Python server using the basic sockets library.

+    Make sure you enter the correct host address and port (UVicorn inputs) in the C++ client code befor compiling

     Compile the cpp file to obtain an executable suitable for your OS, and then start it in the terminal.
 The program will prompt you for the image path.